joangrigorov/dimeo-software-architecture-docs/source/parts/roadmap/update_process.inc.rst

 View changes
 ############
-As the {PROJECT_NAME} products evolve, the software architecture will evolve as well.
+As the DiMeo Waste Management System products evolve, the software architecture will evolve as well.
 This means that the views of the software architecture will change.
 The views should be reviewed and updated to reflect the current state of the software architecture.
 Use Pull Requests to suggest software architecture changes, both for suggested, planned and current states.